Direct and Digital Marketing: an Introduction

 - The importance of budget in planning campaigns - big and small

 - How to set objectives

-- Understanding why profiling, targeting, media selection, communication and evaluation are so important
+- Why profiling, targeting, media selection, communication and evaluation are so important

 - Recognising the importance of testing and what to test

-- Understanding how integrated campaigns can be evaluated
+- How integrated campaigns can be tracked, measured and evaluated

 Retaining and developing customers

-- Recognising the importance of taking an integrated approach
+- Recognising the importance of customer classification and programme streaming

 - Measuring and evaluating your success

 Creating great, engaging online and offline creative